 |

-the jury set the participating teams three tasks, which required the teams to undertake both hardware and software development tasks.
-The students had laess than four days to accomplish these tasks, so not
+This year the jury set the participating teams three tasks, which required the teams to undertake both hardware and software development tasks.
+The students had laess than four days to accomplish these

 generated.
 All the movement detection and music generation were accomplished using the ADSP BF533 EZ-Kit Lite.
 The Beijing team also produced a PC-based display that allowed the user to see the movements he